 A: You may vote either in person or by proxy.
 If you choose to vote by proxy, sign and date the proxy card you receive and return it in the prepaid envelope.
-If you return your signed proxy card but do not mark the boxes showing how you wish to vote, your shares will be voted FOR each nominee and FOR the amendment of our articles of incorporation to increase the number of shares of authorized common stock.
+If you return your signed proxy card but do not mark the boxes showing how you wish to vote, your shares will be voted FOR each nominee.